ID25/ID25.github.io/_posts/2016-03-02-make-private-dialog-between-reseller-and-customer-part-2.md

 ### Part 2

-In [PART 1]({% post_url 2016-03-01-make-private-dialog-between-reseller-and-customer-part-1 %}) we've built a basic app with reseller and customer models, devise authentication and index templates to list our models.
+In [PART 1]({% post_url 2016-03-01-make-private-dialog-between-reseller-and-customer-part-1 %}) we built a basic app with reseller and customer models, devise authentication and index templates to list our models.
 In part 2 we’ll make the rest of our app.

 ### In Part 2: